koobedoc/lsutil/docs/mkdocs/man.md

       C      Name and command line arguments of the command being timed.
       D      Average size of the process's unshared data area, in Kilobytes.
       E      Elapsed real (wall clock) time used by the process, in [hours:]minutes:seconds.
-      F      Number of major, or I/O-requiring, page faults that occurred while the process was running.
-These are faults where the page has actually migrated out of primary memory.
-      I      Number of file system inputs by the process.
-      K      Average total (data+stack+text) memory use of the process, in Kilobytes.
-      M      Maximum resident set size of the process during its lifetime, in Kilobytes.
-      O      Number of file system outputs by the process.
       P      Percentage of the CPU that this job got.
 This is just user + system times divided by the total running time.
 It also prints a percentage sign.